Will tickets be available for purchase the night of the event?

 BEST VALUE: MEMBERSHIP

-Garden Members get free admission to Tōrō Nagashi.
+Garden Members get discounted admission to Tōrō Nagashi.
 If you plan to visit more than once a year, Becoming a Garden Member may be your best value.

 IMPORTANT TICKET INFORMATION